 Peak-rate domestic calls between all phone networks cost around UGX180-300 per minute, depending on which tariff option you select.
 Calls to some east African countries cost the same as local calls, but international calls cost UGX 400 – 5,000 per minute.

 The satellite networks are ubiquitous, and you’ll be surprised to receive (or be able to make) calls from family and friends in the most unlikely places on your Uganda safari holiday.
 If you bring your mobile from home, you’ll enjoy international roaming — albeit at a high cost — through a local network.

 If you intend to make extensive use of a mobile phone, it’ll be far cheaper to bring a compatible phone with you and insert a local SIM card for UGX2,000 or buy a cheap phone, fully connected, for as little as US$25.
-You’ll need to carry your passport for registration of the sim card on any network.
+You’ll need to carry your passport to register the sim card on any network.

-Generally, when calling, you’re more likely to get through to mobile phones more quickly than to landlines, though they also tend to change with greater frequency.
+Generally, when calling in Uganda, you’re more likely to get through to mobile phones more quickly than to landlines, though they also tend to change with greater frequency.
 If you’re calling from outside the country, dial +256, then the whole mobile number minus the leading zero.